ikarus23/MifareClassicTool/README.md

 * File -> New -> Project... -> Android -> Android Project from Existing Code
 * Select (browse to) the MifareClassicTool folder from the git-repository
 * Click Finish
+* If there are issues with the project properties: right-click on the MifareClassicTool project -> Android Tools -> Fix Project Properties